How Soon After Wisdom Teeth Removal Am I Able to Eat?

-After about a week, your gums should be healed enough to eat most of your favorite foods, although your gums may still be sensitive enough that you should avoid crunchy and spicy food.
+After about a week, your gums should be healed enough to eat most of your favorite foods, although your gums may still be sensitive, so you might want to avoid crunchy and spicy food.

-What Is It Like to Recover From Wisdom Teeth Removal?
+What Is It Like To Recover from Wisdom Tooth Removal?